christyheaton/christyheaton.github.io/_pages/speaking.markdown

 <tr style="border:none;">
   <td style="border: none;font-size:16px;">
-    <span style="font-weight:700;">PyCon 2019: Plan Your Next Eclipse Viewing with Jupyter and Geopandas</span>
+    <span style="font-weight:700;">PyCon 2019 Talk: Plan Your Next Eclipse Viewing with Jupyter and Geopandas</span>
     <br>
 In this talk, we'll discover the fascinating world of spatial analysis by solving a fun problem: where can we go to see an upcoming solar eclipse?
 Along the way we'll learn about mapping topics like projections and coordinate systems, best practices for map making, and intricacies of spatial data.
   </td>